top of page

 Co-Founder of the Artists Collective, Kachelle, signs her t-shirt for a customer.

-This event showcased my belief in curating welcoming, inviting, and hospitable places where everyone is on the same playing field and where we can introduce our neighbors to one another.
-This makes space for a larger and woven community where people no longer fear who they don’t know because the barriers came down across several points of connection.
-Neighbors were side by side preparing and cooking food, serving meals and healthy fare, showcasing their wares, pouring fresh roasted Ethiopian coffee, leading art projects, and walking alongside them on a tour of a local business.
-It was an authentic sense of belonging without any labels to define or otherize people.
+This event showcased my belief in curating welcoming, inviting, and hospitable places where everyone is on the same playing field.
+It allows us to introduce our neighbors to one another, creating a larger, woven community.
+In this space, people no longer fear those they don’t know because barriers come down across several points of connection.
+Neighbors worked side by side, preparing and cooking food, serving meals and healthy fare, showcasing their wares, pouring fresh roasted Ethiopian coffee, leading art projects, and walking alongside one another on a tour of a local business.
+It was an authentic sense of belonging without labels to define or otherize anyone.

 Dianne McIntyre's modern dance choreography